 Drink Like Italians: Cocktail-Making Class in the heart of Rome

 Enjoy your mixology experience in Rome’s historic centre and learn how to prepare the most famous Italian cocktails: Spritz and Negroni.
 Next to that, our bartender will explain how to pair these drinks with food.
 Want to learn more?
 Get your answers in a cool atmosphere at Il Marchese while sipping on your own handmade Negroni and enjoying an italian aperitivo.

 Via di Torre Argentina, 78 (Navona)

-In the heart of Rome it used to known as SupperClub, today it has become the spot in Rome’s nightlife.
+In the heart of Rome, Shari Vari Playhouse, formerly known as SupperClub, has become a key stop in the roman nightlife.
 Their goal is to satisfy all of your needs, a true playhouse.
 The interior design is reminiscent of an American house from the 50′s.
-Tuesday Chill night, Wednesday Hip-Hop night, Thursday Rock-Electro night, Friday & Saturday House/Commercial/Live Club night, Sunday aperitivo.
-Every night open for dinner as well.

 Piazza Guglielmo Marconi, 31 (EUR)